zhijieshi/cse3666/misc/rars.md

 *   Wait until the virtual machine boots.
 It may take one or two minutes for the first time.

-*   Now you have access to a Windows machine with Java installed.
+*   Now you have access to a Windows machine and Java.
+Follow the instructions below to download RARS.

-    **Important:** If the jar file cannot be opened automatically on OneDrive, try to place it in a different folder, for example, the Downloads or Documents folder.
+    **Important:** If the jar file cannot be opened automatically on OneDrive, try to place it in a different folder, for example, the Downloads or Documents folder you see in the file explorer.

+    If the system asks you "How do you want to open this .jar file?", select "OpenJDK Platform binary".

 ## Download RARS